a double girder overhead crane with Stahl hoist

 Magnet overhead cranes

-Magnet overhead cranes use magnetism to lift loads, improving safety or enabling parts to be moved without anchoring points.
-They are often used to move steel plates to a cutting table, for storage or scrap handling.
+Magnet overhead cranes use magnetism to lift loads, improving safety and enabling parts to be moved without anchoring points.
+They are commonly used to move steel plates to cutting tables, as well as for storage or scrap handling.

 Overhead cranes by environment